-API or Application Programming Interface is a set of rules and protocols that allow applications and services to communicate with each other and share end-data via the internet for extended usages.
+API or Application Programming Interface is a set of rules and protocols that allow applications and services to communicate with each other and share end data via the internet for extended usage.

 Examples of APIs:

 1. Trading websites take real-time stock prices from the websites of stock exchanges using APIs.
-The prices then reflected on Trading websites (client websites) is used for buying and selling of stocks.
+The prices then reflected on Trading websites (client websites) are used for buying and selling of stocks.

 3. Food Delivery and Taxi Applications use real-time tracking of vehicles on the map by accessing the live location of the person by using Google Maps or any similar company’s data.

 How do APIs function:

 1. An application initiates a request for the usage of the final data of another application.
 For example – Zomato asks Google Maps API to access its live location feature so that it can track orders.

 2. The API confirms the request from the host application to allow or not the usage of its data.